BMCV/galaxy-image-analysis/README.md

 Galaxy Image Analysis
 ========================

 Galaxy Image Analysis is mainly developed by the [Biomedical Computer Vision (BMCV) Group](http://www.bioquant.uni-heidelberg.de/research/groups/biomedical_computer_vision.html) at Heidelberg University.
-If you would like to contribute, please see <CONTRIBUTING.md> for instructions.
+If you would like to contribute, please see [our contribution instructions](CONTRIBUTING.md).

 Galaxy Image Analysis is part of the [Galaxy Imaging Community](https://imaging.usegalaxy.eu).